 - The West Elk Loop connects the towns of Paonia, Crested Butte, Gunnison, and Carbondale.
 This route winds through 205 miles of expansive meadows, rivers, deep canyons, and massive aspen groves.
 Highlights include Blue Mesa Reservoir, Crystal Lakes, Kebler Pass, and McClure Pass.

 - Gold Belt Scenic Byway, where miners once mined for gold in towns like Victor and Cripple Creek, now visitors seek gold in a different way with the colorful fall foliage that dots this scenic byway.
-Highlights include Phantom Canyon, Florissant Fossil Beds National Monument, and historic towns of Victor and Cripple Creek.
+Highlights include Phantom Canyon, Florissant Fossil Beds National Monument, and the historic towns of Victor and Cripple Creek.

 Discover more autumn drives in Colorado.

 Stay in a haunted hotel